History of GVSU Transportation

 - August 2004 - Seward Parking Ramp opens, offering additional parking for students (no faculty/staff parking permitted)

-- February 2005 - Weekend Connector service doubles, adding another bus between noon and 2:00am and adding stop at Central Station.
+- February 2005 - Weekend Connector service doubles, adding another bus between noon and 2:00 am and adding a stop at Central Station.

 - June 2006 - GVSU ridership reaches One Million for the 2005-2006 fiscal year

 - September 2007 - Route 48 South Off-Campus begins due to high ridership on the Route 37.
-Services apartments on loop from West Campus Dr., 48th Ave., Pierce St., and South Campus Dr.
+Serviced apartments on a loop from West Campus Dr., 48th Ave., Pierce St., and South Campus Dr.

 - September 2008 - "GVSU Bus System" Facebook page is created.